 She continued: "Sometimes, things take on a life of their own, and they’re not rooted in the truth, but it’s OK because I know it’s just out of passion and out of curiosity and all that good stuff."

 So, does that mean this bad blood was all made up...kind of like that Jacob Elordi, Hunter Schafer drama?
-Here's hoping we see more Kat in season 3—we need her!
+Sadly we may never know, as Barbie has taken to Instagram to announce her departure from the show.

 Danielle is a writer for woman&home and My Imperfect Life, covering all-things news, lifestyle and entertainment.